 As part of our institutional retention plan, we ask all faculty to participate in our Early Alert system, which is an effort to identify students who are in academic jeopardy.
 If faculty are concerned about a student's performance in their class, they submit the student to Early Alert with a category of what the concern is.
 The categories are: Non-Attendance, Decreased Performance, Frequent Absences, Missing Assignments, Significant Low Grade, Lack of Participation and Other.

-Once a faculty member submits a student to the Early Alert system, a physical letter and email is sent to the student from Undergraduate Retention notifying them of the faculty member's concern.
-An AIM Mentor (typically a Retention Specialist or other staff member on campus who works with a specific population of students) reaches out to offer support and encourage the student to meet to discuss next steps in order to be successful in the course.
+Once a faculty member submits a student to the Early Alert system, a physical letter and email is sent to the student from the Office of Student Success & Retention notifying them of the faculty member's concern.
+An AIM Mentor (typically a Success Coach or other staff member on campus who works with a specific population of students) reaches out to offer support and encourage the student to meet to discuss next steps in order to be successful in the course.

 At the end of each semester, final grades are reviewed and the academic status of each student is adjusted as needed.
 This can result in students being put on a probation status of Probation, Extended Probation, or Final Probation.